yera111/asbolsyn2/memory-bank/architecture.md

 The consumer functionality is implemented with the following features:

 1. **Browse Meals**
-   - Consumer sends `/browse_meals` command
+   - Consumer sends `/browse_meals` command or uses the corresponding menu button
    - System automatically registers the user as a consumer if not already registered
    - System retrieves all active meals with quantity > 0, ordered by most recent first
-   - System displays a formatted list of available meals with essential details:
+   - System displays each meal as a separate message with its own "View" button
+   - Each meal display includes essential details:
      - Meal name
      - Price
      - Vendor name